Cassia (genus): Uses

 Because the name Cassia is not precise, it is sometimes difficult to know what is meant by references to plants known as "cassias".
 Cassia gum, for example, is made from Senna obtusifolia, a species formerly included in genus Cassia.

 Genera Cassia and Senna are both known in systems of traditional medicine.
 Cassia fistula, for example, is used in Ayurvedic medicine.

 There exists some culinary use for cassias.
 The fruit of some species is edible.
 In Central America, its pods are stewed into a molasses-like syrup, taken as a sweetener and for its nutritional and medicinal effects.
 Some have toxins in their seeds, however.

 Systematics and taxonomy

 There are hundreds of Cassia species, but it is unclear just how many.
 One estimate stands at 692.
 The genus was a wastebasket taxon for a long time, used to classify plants that did not fit well anywhere else.
 Over 1000 species have belonged to Cassia over the years.
 Many taxa have since been transferred to more appropriate genera, such as Senna.
+Plants of the World Online accepts 37 species.